ramblingsofadev/docs/application-builders.md

 <h2 id="adding-custom-components">Adding Custom Components</h2>

 You can add your own custom components to application builders.
-They typically have `with*()` methods to let you configure the component, and a `build()` method that actually finishes building the component.
+They typically have `with*()` methods to let you configure the component, and a `build()` method (called internally) that actually finishes building the component.

 > **Note:** Binders aren't dispatched until just before `build()` is called on the components.
 This means you can't inject dependencies from binders into your components - they won't have been bound yet.
 So, if you need any dependencies inside the `build()` method, use the DI container to resolve them.

 Let's say you prefer to use Symfony's router, and want to be able to add routes from your modules.
+This requires a few simple steps:

+1. Create a binder for the Symfony services
+3. Create a component to let you add routes from modules
+2. Register the binder and component to your app
+4. Start using the component

-The first thing you should do is add a binder for the router so that the DI container can resolve it:
+First, let's create a binder for the router so that the DI container can resolve it:

 ```php
 use Aphiria\DependencyInjection\Binders\Binder;